Forex Trading NZDCHF Pip Calculator - How To Count NZDCHF Pips Value

 When trading NZDCHF Pair what is the value of 1 pip?

-The NZD/CHF currency pair is quoted to four decimal places and the last decimal place is known as the pip.
+The NZD/CHF currency pair is quoted employing four decimal places, where the last digit represents a pip.

-If your broker quotes NZDCHF using 5 decimals, then the last decimal point is what is referred to as a fraction of a pip or pipette, but the fourth decimal point is the PIP.
+If your broker quotes NZDCHF using 5 decimals, then the last decimal point is what is referred to & known as a fraction of a pip or pipette, but the 4th decimal point is the PIP.

 The Value of 1 Pip for NZDCHF when trading 1 standard lot is $10.1 - When trading NZDCHF, NZD/CHF is transacted in lots (batches).
 1 lot of NZDCHF is equivalent to 100, 000 units of currency.